Table of Contents[Hide][Show]

 The grounds feature more than 200 cherry blossom trees.
 Called sakura in Japan, cherry trees come in different varieties including Yoshino and Kwanzan cherry trees.
 The botanical garden showstoppers are the weeping cherries planted in front of the Conservatory.

-To catch the trees in full bloom, plan your visit to the New York Botanical Garden using this Cherry Tracker.
+To catch the trees in full bloom, plan your visit to the New York Botanical Garden using their Spring Bloom Tracker.

 FREE Places to See Cherry Blossoms in New York City